What is Trello? Features, Pricing, Integrations & More

 - Trello Enterprise ($17.50 per user, per month) – perfect for larger companies, but may be overkill for teams smaller than 100.

-Users who can’t switch to software other than Trello but are still in need of additional reporting and exporting features can use Bridge24 for Trello.
+Users who can’t switch to software other than Trello but still need additional reporting and exporting features can use Bridge24 for Trello.

 For more details, please read our detailed Trello Pricing page.